PrathamSharma1510/norman_pd_incident_data_pipeline_and_visualization/README.md

 ## Tools and Libraries Used

+These libraries collectively support the project's aim to process, enrich, and analyze incident report data, transforming raw PDF documents into a rich, multi-dimensional dataset ready for in-depth analysis.
 This project processes, enriches, and analyses incident report data using a range of Python packages and tools.
 An outline of each element and its function in the project is provided below:

 - **argparse**: used to parse arguments and options from the command line.
 This library makes it easier to run the script with particular input parameters through the user interface.